siddht2/dashboard/README.md

-resulotstrack dashboard ,   do not create forks
+resulutstrack dashboard ,   do not create forks